annaduan09/anna-duan-portfolio/index.md

 ### Predictive Modeling and Machine Learning Using R

 [**Predicting Arrest Risk in Chicago**](/file/AnnaDuan_Predictive-Policing_MUSA508.html)
 [Bingchu Chen](https://www.linkedin.com/in/bingchu-chen-bb772a1a6/) and I created this model to predict future arrest risk in Chicago, Illinois.
-Our goal is to identify communities are projected to experience a high incidence of arrests and allocate social services to these  hot-spots.
+Our goal is to identify communities which are projected to experience a high incidence of arrests and allocate social services to these  hot-spots.
 * [Github repository](https://github.com/annaduan09/Project-3-Risk-Prediction)
 <img src="images/predPol.jpg?raw=true"/>